 But, don’t forget to soften your butter.
-Everyone hates hard butter for their rolls.
+Pull it out of the fridge and keep at room temperature at least one day in advance.
+Everyone hates hard butter for their rolls!

-Isn’t Carrot Cake a classic Easter dish?
+Isn’t Carrot Cake the most classic Easter dish!?!
 This is the perfect ending to a perfect Easter Dinner.

 Grandma’s Carrot Cake with Cream Cheese Buttercream is a tried and true recipe handed down from my Grandma’s recipe box.

 The cake is kept moist and tender with crushed pineapple and grated carrot.

 The Buttercream is a perfect balance of cream cheese, powdered sugar, and butter.
 Your guests will be licking their plates!